1Who can apply?

 25Do I need a visa or a specific document to visit Mexico?

-To visit Mexico, you only need to have your passport in force and in order, you do not need any visa or other specific document.
+To visit Mexico, in MOST cases you only need to have your passport in force and in order, you do not need any visa or other specific document.

 26Do I need special insurance in the festival? (foreign health, luggage, instruments)

 We highly recommended you have one for worse case scenario situations.

 Yes.
 WiFi access is readily accessible all over Ajijic.
 There is WiFi in the Festival House and in most hosts family homes.

 In Mexico the common voltage is 127 V. The frequency is 60 Hz.
 The plugs and plugs are type A / B. Compare with those used in your country of origin and so you will know if you need to bring an electric adapter for your technological devices.